Dead-TR/questionnaires/README.md

-# Catalog of Dating Profiles.
+# Catalog of profiles for the Marriage Agency

 This documentation provides instructions on installation and usage of the simple profiles manager, a React app created with create-react-app.